-The Grady-White Canyon 456 was created for those looking for the top-of-the-line alternative to traditional sportfishing convertibles which cost several million dollars, usually require a paid captain, and have annual maintenance costs that can easily go into six digits.
-It is also positioned for anglers wanting to move up to a sportfishing machine that is also a large, comfortable yacht, but still be easily handled.
+The Grady-White Canyon 456 was created for those looking for the top-of-the-line alternative to traditional sportfishing convertibles which cost several million dollars, usually require a paid captain and have annual maintenance costs that can easily go into six digits.
+It is also positioned for anglers wanting to move up to a sportfishing machine that is also a large, comfortable yacht but can still be easily handled.
 In the process, virtually every creature comfort that Grady’s engineers could imagine was baked into the boat.

 Grady-White calls its helm a “Sea Command Center™” and has trademarked the term to emphasize both the care with which it was designed and the technology employed.
-The helm has four individual forward-facing seats that are each electronically adjustable, and with flip-up bolsters to allow comfort while standing, and flip-down armrests.
-The builder made them attractive and the multi-density foam substructure has been ergonomically designed to fit the human body and help people stay in their seats as well as to be supporting and comfortable.
+The helm has four individual forward-facing seats that are each electronically adjustable, with flip-up bolsters to allow comfort while standing and flip-down armrests.
+The builder made them attractive and the multi-density foam substructure has been ergonomically designed to fit the human body and help people stay in their seats while being supportive and comfortable.
 The seat upholstery is two-tone and the bolsters are comfortable to lean on.

 CZone® digital switching technology enables one-touch control of onboard systems including power, electrical, lighting, heat and air conditioning — even the seacocks.
 This is a complex yet, intuitive system that puts nearly every function of the boat at the captain’s fingertips.
 We usually only see CZone systems on large motoryachts.
 A software application allows remote command of these functions from the captain’s smartphone.